successPhil/PokemonKO-prod/README.md

 # Acknowledgements
-The Pokemon franchise for inspiring this unique take on the Pokemon world.\n The developers of the PokeAPI\n
+- The Pokemon franchise for inspiring this unique take on the Pokemon world.
+- The developers of the PokeAPI
-Contributors and developers at https://www.pokemonaaah.net/artsyfartsy/fonts/ for the fan influenced fonts\n Contributors to open-source libraries and frameworks used in this project.
+- Contributors and developers at [pokemonaaah.net](https://www.pokemonaaah.net/artsyfartsy/fonts/) for the fan influenced fonts
+- Contributors to open-source libraries and frameworks used in this project.